 Begin easy, finish easy

-Spend ten minutes on a minor issue, a real no-brainer.
-Move to something more difficult, then something more difficult than that.
+Spend the first ten minutes on a minor issue, a complete no-brainer.
+Move on to something more difficult, then something more difficult than that.

-Wind yourself down in the last hour or so with the background or anything you find easy.
+Wind yourself down in the last hour or so with the background, or anything else you find easy.